 Buying Stereo Cameras

-Film cameras are definitely a commitment and an expensive hobby; once the cost of the camera is out of the way, then there’s the cost of the films, developing, prints and/or scans, mounts, etc., all depending on what you can do at home.
-I should also point out that I don’t go for the stereo cameras in the best cosmetic condition, I buy them to use them so they’re not always pretty (forgive the scratches in the images!).
+Film cameras are definitely a commitment and an expensive hobby now; once the cost of the camera is out of the way, then there’s the cost of the films, developing, prints and/or scans, mounts, etc., all depending on what you can do at home.
+I’ve always bought my cameras to use, so I worry less about the cosmetic condition, and this can help keep the price down.

 Stereo cameras can be readily found online through stores such as Etsy, eBay and sometimes Amazon, especially from sellers in the States.
 There are also UK film camera specialist shops, which are always worth checking for stereo cameras, as their stock is updated regularly.
-These include: SoPerfect Images, West Yorkshire Cameras, Mr. Cad, PPP Repairs, and Greenwich Cameras.
-Outside of the UK some specialist stereo camera sellers are: Dr. T (who also sells mounts and other accessories) in Ohio, USA, and 3D World in Belgium.
+These include: SoPerfect Images, West Yorkshire Cameras (now sadly closed), and PPP Repairs (who is also fantastic at repairs).
+Outside of the UK, some specialist stereo camera sellers are: Dr. T (who also sells mounts and other accessories) in Ohio, USA, and 3D World in Belgium (website no longer working).

-There are UK vintage camera fairs (when we’re not locked down!) such as the annual London Photographica Fair, the Frome Wessex Camera Fair and the Boston Spa, near Leeds Camera Fairs.
-There are also regular vintage camera auctions in the UK, which you can bid on online, but be aware that without being able to see the camera before you bid on it, there is always a risk.
-There are usually high fees from the auction houses too, such as the buyer’s premium and sometimes the delivery costs make your eyes water!
+There are UK vintage camera fairs, such as the annual London Photographica Fair, and the Frome Wessex Camera Fair.
+There are also regular vintage camera auctions in the UK, which you can often bid on online, but be aware of the risk of not testing the camera before you bid on it, and there are usually high fees from the auction houses too, such as the buyer’s premium.

 If you need any original instruction manuals for stereo film cameras, I recommend visiting Butkus.org.